+Panic attacks sometimes start after an identifiable precipitating (and sometimes traumatic) event, but sometimes we are not able to pinpoint a trigger.
+This does not mean you cannot minimize, or even eliminate, panic symptoms.
 If it feels like panic is in control of your life, know that it does not have to be this way.
 Panic attack therapy can help you identify triggers, learn coping skills for how to decrease panic symptoms, and how to stop a panic attack once you are already there.
 Isn’t it time to show panic disorder it’s not the boss of you?

 The following are not appropriate for use in emergency situations or for seeking therapeutic guidance.